 Zillow will track your performance and start directing leads based on that performance.
 They don’t go through substantial steps to qualify the buyer; they ask a few qualifying questions, such as when they’ll be ready to buy.

 But note that Zillow is very competitive.
 It may not matter for successful real estate agents, but many real estate professionals will find themselves competing for fairly low-motivation clients.

-Real estate professionals must have an active real estate license (in good standing), a “fair” number of transactions, and proven excellence.
-Over time, you’ll receive reviews and ratings on the RedFin platform, which will boost your reputation.
+Real estate professionals must have an active license (in good standing), a “fair” number of transactions, and proven excellence.
+Over time, you’ll receive reviews and ratings on the RedFin platform, boosting your reputation.

-For those who are new to real estate sales, RedFin provides the opportunity to start building your brand and getting exposure.
-You shouldn’t rely on it as one of your major real estate marketing strategies, but it doesn’t hurt to use the platform to generate leads.
+For those new to real estate sales, RedFin allows you to build your brand and get exposure.
+You shouldn’t rely on it as one of your major real estate marketing strategies, but using the platform to generate leads doesn’t hurt.

 Realtor.com‘s ReadyConnect Concierge